 This feature is supported in the Ultimate edition only.

-for Windows nd Unix
+for Windows and Linux

 | Enable || Select this check box to have JSHint applied to verify the code in the current project.
 After that the other controls in the page are enabled. |

 | Use config files || Select this check box to have the code verified according to the settings from a configuration file.
 A configuration file is a JSON file with the extension |

 .jshintrc that specifies which JSHint options should be enabled or disabled.
 IntelliJ IDEA will look for a

 .jshintrc file in the working directory.
 If the search fails, IntelliJ IDEA will search in the parent folder, then again in the parent folder.
 The process is repeated until IntelliJ IDEA finds a

 .jshintrc is found in the project, specify the default configuration file to use.

 When this check box is selected, the Options area is hidden and the default verification settings are unavailable.

 | Version || Use this drop-down list to choose the version of the tool to apply. |

 | Options || In this area, configure JSHint behaviour by enabling or disabling JSHint options.
 To enable or disable an option, select or clear the corresponding check box respectively.
 The controls in the area fall into two groups: |

-- Relaxing options: select/clear the check boxes in this area to suppress warnings when certain types of discrepancies are detected.
+- Relaxing options: select/clear the checkboxes in this area to suppress warnings when certain types of discrepancies are detected.

-Environments: select/clear these check boxes to specify for which environments you want global properties predefined.
+- Environments: select/clear these checkboxes to specify for which environments you want global properties predefined.